datopian/datahub/readme.md

 # Recline

+## Notice!
+This is no longer maintained and has been rewritten as a backbone app over at [http://github.com/okfn/recline](github.com/okfn/recline)

 A HTML5 port of Google Refine's UI that lets you bulk import, edit and export your data in and out of CouchDB

 ## Features